solidoss/solidframe/tutorials/aio_echo/README.md

 	void onEvent(frame::aio::ReactorContext &_rctx, Event &&_revent) override;
 ```

-Lets get back to the main function and instantiate a Talker (a UDP socket) with a code block similar to that for Listener:
+Now, lets get back to the main function and instantiate a Talker (a UDP socket) with a code block similar to that for Listener:

 ```C++
 	{